deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ```

 To be able to test the Apache Cassandra support of the interpreter image, you should deploy Cassandra.
-Manifests for deploying Cassandra on Kubernetes can be taken from the repo like this:
+Manifests for deploying Cassandra on Kubernetes can be taken from the said repo like this:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/main/cassandra/cassandra-service.yaml